VexMihir/chessApp/README.md

    - Implemented the valid-moves feature that allowed users to see the available moves per piece.
    - Implemented the two buttons which allow players to forfeit and make a draw offer
    - Designed the side panel, a part of the in-game view that showed player, spectator, and game information

+## 👾 Known Bugs
+> - Currently reloading a page on some elements leads to 404 Not Found.
+This is due to React and Render's limited capacity while deploying static webpages.
+A potential fix was in the works but was left unfinished due to time constraints
+> - Render's free service has occasionally issues keeping up with the number of requests our backend can actively handle.
 ---

 📣 Please refer to old.README.md for the design document of the app, including prototype sketches.